Sales process automation: A guide for revenue teams

 Now is when your sales reps need automation software to alleviate the manual tasks of tracking new deals, payments, and customer details.
 Leveraging an automated billing system can reduce administrative work, boost cash flow, and make customer management easier in general.

 When it boils down to automation platforms, there are many solutions on the market for both sales and marketing.
-Its important to make sure your marketing and sales automation is working in harmony, not against each other.
+It's important to ensure your marketing and sales automation work in harmony, not against each other.

 Remember: Marketing automation and sales automation are not the same thing.

-Though marketing automation helps teams generate leads for sales teams, a sales execution platform ensures that every inbound lead brought in by marketing is leveraged to its fullest potential.
+Though marketing automation helps teams generate leads for sales teams, an AI Revenue Workflow Platform ensures that every inbound lead brought in by marketing is leveraged to its fullest potential.

-These two technologies should work together to bring sales and marketing alignment.
-With a sales execution platform, sales teams can increase revenue while measuring performance in an efficient yet scalable way by:
+These two technologies should work together to bring sales and marketing alignment, so that sales teams can increase revenue while measuring performance in an efficient yet scalable way – prioritizing tasks, prospecting at scale, measuring and optimizing results, and nurturing important customer relationships.

 If you've ever worked anywhere that has decided to use a new tool, you've likely experienced a common scenario:

-Like any new software or technology, you cant just roll out a sales execution platform organization-wide and expect perfection from the get-go.
-To successfully implement an automated sales process one of the smartest things you can do is roll it out in phases.
+Like any new software or technology, you can't just roll out a new platform organization-wide and expect perfection from the get-go.
+To successfully implement an automated sales process, one of the smartest things you can do is roll it out in phases.

 For successful implementation: